jklust/EuroCC-knowledgepool/develop/getstarted.md

 ## What can I use HPC for

 HPC systems have a large amount of computational power, but this does not mean they are only to be used for large scale projects.
 You can indeed request entire nodes as well as a single CPU with some GB of RAM.
-The danish HPCs are available for any academic application:
+The Danish HPCs are available for any academic application:

  - research projects
  - student projects